nhsconnect/Demographic-Event-Messages-CareConnect/pages/overview/overview_release_notes.md

 The EMS Event Message Bundle Structure page has been update to include clarification on the use of absolute URL references to Organization resources via the [FHIR ODS Lookup API](https://developer.nhs.uk/apis/ods).

+**PDS Change of GP**

+Business Effective from date - change from Mandatory to Required System Effective from date - change from Mandatory to Required

 **Error Handling**

 The specification has been updated to include guidance on [Error Handling](explore_errors.html).